MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-messaging-extension.md

 Your bot will be able to handle queries in your messaging extension.

-## 5. Build and run your app
+## Build and run your app

 You've set up a URL to host your messaging extension and configured it to handle searches.
 It's time to get your app up and running.

-1. In a terminal, go to the root directory of your app project and run `npm install`.
+1. In terminal, go to the root directory of your app project and run `npm install`.
 1. Run `npm start`.

 If successful, you see the following message indicating your messaging extension service is listening for activity at your `localhost`:

 `Bot/ME service listening at http://localhost:3978`

-## 6. Sideload your messaging extension in Teams
+## Sideload your messaging extension in Teams

 With your messaging extension running, you can install it in Teams.

 > [!TIP]
-> If you haven't sideloaded a Teams app before and run into issues, follow these [instructions](../build-your-first-app/build-and-run.md#4-sideload-your-app-in-teams).
+> If you haven't sideloaded a Teams app before and run into issues, follow these [instructions](../build-your-first-app/build-and-run.md#sideload-your-app-in-teams).

 1. In Visual Studio Code, press the **F5** key to launch a Teams web client.
 1. In the app install dialog, select **Add for me**.

-## 7. Test your messaging extension
+## Test your messaging extension

 Learn how messaging extensions work in a Teams chat.